rstagi/rstagi.github.io/index.md

 Okay I'm going to be honest with you: I still have to figure out how to organize this web-site.

 So I'm placing some random stuff that came to my mind in the last few hours.
-I'll briefly explain what I like to do, but please [have a look at my CV][cv_StagiRoberto.pdf] for a more detailed (and serious) overview of my past experience.
+I'll briefly explain what I like to do, but please [have a look at my CV](cv_StagiRoberto.pdf) for a more detailed (and serious) overview of my past experience.

 <a href="cv_StagiRoberto.pdf" download>Download my CV Here</a>